wpwupingwp/OGU/README.md

 For a taxon that is not very large and includes few fragments, BarcodeFinder can finish the task in *minutes*.
-For a large taxon (such as the Asteraceae family or the whole class of the Poales) and multiple fragments (such as the chloroplast genomes), the time to completion may be one hour or more on a PC or laptop.
+For a large taxon (such as the Asteraceae family or the whole class of the Poales) and multiple fragments (such as the chloroplast genomes), the time to complete may be one hour or more on a PC or laptop.

 BarcodeFinder requires less memory (usually less than 0.5 GB, although, for a large taxon BLAST may require more) and few CPUs (one core is enough).
 It can